Beatrice, Queensland

+Geography

+The road Beatrice Way enters from the south (Ravenshoe) and then forms part of the southern and eastern boundaries of the locality, then heads north through the locality, before exiting to Millaa Millaa.

+Mount Fisher is a mountain in the far west of the locality, rising to 1385 m above sea level.

+Beatrice River rises to the south-west of Mount Fisher and exits to the east of the locality (Middlebrook).
+It ultimately becomes a tributary of the Johnstone River in Wooroonooran.

+Waribinda Falls is a waterfall on an unnamed creek to the east of Mount Fisher.
+It is believed to be an Indigenous name where Wari refers to the Wari people who once lived in that area and Binda means waterfall.

+The west of the locality is within Maalan National Park.
+Apart from this protected area, the land use is predominantly grazing on native vegetation.

 History

 The locality presumably takes its name from the Beatrice River which flows through the locality which in turn was named in November 1882 by explorer and prospector Christie Palmerston after a Melbourne friend.

 Approval was given to erect a school at Beatrice River in March 1921.
 Beatrice River State School opened on 14 November 1921.
 It closed in 1946.
 It was at 73 Pheasant Road.